kdcloudy/kdcloudy/README.md

-### Hi, my name is KD.
+# Hi, My Name is KD.

-I'm a CSE Undergrad at VIT Chennai, India
-Background in consumer tech with a YouTube Channel of 4.5K subscribers and 1.5M Views
+I'm a Sophomore CSE Undergrad, with a Technology YouTube Channel of 4.5K subscribers and 1.5M Views

 Interested and pursuing skills related to
  - Web Development